 • You get benefits only when the policy matures, which usually takes 20–25 years.

 • In a life insurance policy, the bonus is declared at the end of the year.
-Also, Unit Linked Insurance Policy (ULIP) is subject to market risks, making it unstable as an investment.
+Also, Unit Linked Insurance Policy (ULIP) is subject to market risks, which is why your returns are uncertain

 • In the case of a fixed deposit, you can end it before maturity.
 But remember that the interest earned will be less.